 - Has that person waived their right to privacy in whole or as regards this particular aspect?

 - Is there the public interest to justify a possible invasion of privacy?

 Remember that a person’s right to privacy is not automatically lost simply because material about them has circulated online to some degree.

 Your use of social media

 As a journalist employed by or associated with the Group, material which you publish– for example, tweets, blogs, comments and images – helps our titles and websites gain exposure, audience and profile.
 However, there is potential for the Group to suffer reputational damage as a consequence of what you publish, even if you intend it only to be in a personal capacity.
 Despite the apparent informality and carefree feel of such online activities, they are publications in law and carry all the same implications.

 If you have concerns about the conduct of another social media user towards you, please raise it immediately with your department head and, if appropriate, the managing editor’s office.

 See the Social Media and Online Activities Policy for more information.

 Responsibility of editorial staff and contributors

 It is the responsibility of every department head, but also everyone working for the Group, whatever their status, to ensure that you follow up anything that might appear to you to be incorrect, even to a minor extent, or which raises any alarm bells from a legal or editorial point of view - whether or not you yourself are responsible for that material.
-You should pass any concerns to the managing editor’s office or the Group’s legal advisers as appropriate.
+You should pass any concerns to the managing editor’s office or the Group’s head of legal as appropriate.